 Expertise and public engagement

 Arlene is the Principal Investigator on the AHRC-funded ‘Improving Access to Classical Studies in schools and museums’ project which is a sector-leading collaboration between museums, exam boards, teachers, academics and communities.
 She provides expert advice to a number of curriculum and assessment organisations around the world including the International Baccalaureate, OCR, Cambridge International Examinations, the Scottish Qualifications Authority, the Irish National Council for Curriculum and Assessment and the Australian Curriculum, Assessment and Reporting Authority.

-Arlene shares her knowledge and experience with various organisations; as a council member of the British Curriculum Forum, as a member of the US-UK Fulbright Commission Alumni Advisory Council, on the Association for Language Learning's 'Language Futures' steering group, as a member of the British Academy’s Languages Advisory group, as a board member of the Latin Programme, on the Roman Society’s schools’ committee and as a board member of the Capital Classics project.
+Arlene shares her knowledge and experience with various organisations; as a council member of the British Curriculum Forum, as a member of the US-UK Fulbright Commission Alumni Advisory Council, as the sole Classicist on the British Academy’s strategic national committee for languages, on the Roman Society’s Roman Studies committee, as a member of the OCR consultative forum for Classics and as a liveryman of the Worhshipful Company of Educators of London.

-As an AHRC Policy Fellow, she is regularly invited to discuss her research findings with a range of stakeholders in Westminster, Whitehall and the devolved administrations.
+As an AHRC Policy Fellow, she is regularly is an expert advisor to key stakeholders in Westminster, Whitehall and the devolved administrations.
+She speaks regularly at the Institute for Government and writes for the Universities Policy Engagement Network.

 Books, chapters and articles: